Adyen/adyen-commercetools/notification/README.md

 If mapping for the received notification was not found then payment will be updated only with a new `interfaceInteraction`.

 If payment was not found then the notification will be skipped from processing.

-Check out the [Integration Guide](./docs/IntegrationGuide.md) for more information on how to deploy and configure the notification module
-Check out the [Development Guide](./docs/DevelopmentGuide.md) for more information on how to install dependencies and run tests